HL7/carin-bb/input/pagecontent/index.md

 <p>This implementation guide describes the CARIN for Blue Button&reg; <sup>[<a href="#ftn.id1" name="id1">*</a>]</sup> Framework and Common Payer Consumer Data Set (CPCDS), providing a set of resources that payers can display to consumers via a FHIR API.
 See the <a href="toc.html">Table of Contents</a> for more information.</p>
 <div class="stu-note">

-<h3> Changes for V1.1.0 (since V1.0.0 - STU1)</h3>
+<h3> Changes for V1.0.9 (since V1.0.0 - STU1)</h3>
 <p>This proposed STU Update addresses several fixes, technical corrections, errata, and clarifications listed below.
 They have been reviewed
 and voted on by the members of the <a href="http://www.hl7.org/Special/committees/fm/index.cfm">HL7 Financial Management WorkGroup</a> which is sponsoring this errata release and reconciliation of the comments.</P>
 <p>
 <strong>The Peer Review scope for this STU Update only includes the changes listed below.
 Interested parties are free to comment on any part of the IG, but those not regarding the issues below will be considered for future versions.
+Once peer reviewed and comments are processed, the version will be incremented to an STU Update version 1.1.0.
 To make a comment on the STU Update:</strong></p>

   <ol>
     <li>Create a new Jira tracker (New trackers can be made by clicking on the link in the page footer entitled “Propose a change” and clicking the "Create" button on top)</li>